How to Block Your Knits: A Tutorial + Helpful Tips

 You can use a mild shampoo to wash your sweater, but there are also wool washes and other special fabric washes.
 This soak came from Purl Soho.

-I knitted a Dogwood Donna sweater years ago (one of my first sweater projects!).
+I knitted my first sweater a few years ago.
 After every few wears, the rib at the bottom of the sweater starts to stretch out to the sides, making the sweater shorter and making my body look horrific in it.
 Here’s how I solved the shaping problem.

 - Sink or bucket large enough to hold your item